duncanjbrown/fourth-wall-for-gitlab/README.markdown

  - `token`: Your GitLab access token
  - `gitlab_host`: Your GitLab hostname

+If you prefer not to pass it in the URL, you may set a value for `token` in localStorage and skip the URL parameter.

 The original project included support for filtering by teams and users, and marking repos as important.

 All of these features have been dropped.